firezone/firezone/docs/docs/administer/upgrade.md

 down the Web UI.
 We recommend a maintenance window of about an hour in case anything goes wrong during the upgrade.

-To upgrade Firezone, simply download the new OS package, install it over the existing installation with `sudo dpkg -i firezone_X.X.X.deb` or `sudo rpm -i --force firezone_X.X.X.rpm` and then run `sudo firezone-ctl reconfigure && sudo firezone-ctl restart`.
+We're actively working on making this process more automatic in the future, but for now, this is the procedure for upgrading your Firezone instance.

+To upgrade Firezone, follow these steps:

+1. Download the new release for your platform.
+1. Install the new package over the old one:
+  `sudo dpkg -i firezone_X.X.X.deb` or
+  `sudo rpm -i --force firezone_X.X.X.rpm` depending on your distribution.
+1. Run `firezone-ctl reconfigure` to pick up the new changes.
+1. Run `firezone-ctl restart` to restart services.

 Occasionally problems arise.
 If you hit any, please let us know by [filing an issue](https://github.com/firezone/firezone/issues/new/choose).